 More and more, professionals are forgoing the world of regular pay cheques, nine-to-five work days and dental plans.
 One of the most popular alternatives in many disciplines, including the accounting and finance world, is project-based work.
 The question I’m asked constantly is, “Can I make a career out of contract work?”
 The answer is, “Yes, providing…”

-Here are some things to consider if you’re thinking of embarking on a career as an independent accounting and finance contractor.
+Here are four things to consider if you’re thinking of embarking on a career as an independent accounting and finance contractor.

 For a successful career as an independent contractor, is it better to have a reasonable grounding in a broad range of areas, or narrow your focus and specialize?
 As of today, contract work is best suited to people whose professional skills are already at a high level.
 In a mega market like the Greater Toronto Area, there are lots of big companies with demand for highly skilled individuals in areas such as mergers and acquisitions, financial reporting, tax and internal audit.
 We’re also seeing a lot of demand for individuals who specialize in data analytics, system implementation at scale, tax reporting and accounting, and public financial reporting.